StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/mappings-for-stackstate.md

 {% tabs %}
 {% tab title="Topology Perspective (Healthy)" %}
-**You will see the following color on your component if you post a http.status_code of 200**
+**You will see the following color on your component if you post a `http.status_code` of `200`**

+This means that your component is in a healthy state.

 ![Healthy](../../../.gitbook/assets/otel_traces_health_state_a.png)
 {% endtab %}

 {% tab title="Topology Perspective (Critical)" %}
-**You will see the following color on your component if you post a http.status_code of 400 or higher>**
+**You will see the following color on your component if you post a `http.status_code` of `400` or higher**

+This means that your component is in a critical state.

 ![Critical](../../../.gitbook/assets/otel_traces_health_state_b.png)
 {% endtab %}